-26 Regulation 4(3) of the Competition (Notification) Regulations 2007.
+&lt;sup>26 Regulation 4(3) of the Competition (Notification) Regulations 2007.

-- In the non-confidential version of submissions, redactions must be marked by square brackets containing the word "CONFIDENTIAL"27.
+- 4.30 Applicants and third parties are required to provide both confidential and nonconfidential versions of any submissions made to CCCS.
+CCCS requires nonconfidential versions for the purpose of facilitating discussions and meetings with third parties and to enable it to publish a non-confidential version of its decision without delay.
+The manner in which confidential information should be identified is set out below. - In the confidential versions of submissions, confidential information must be marked by enclosing it in square brackets. - In the non-confidential version of submissions, redactions must be marked by square brackets containing the word "CONFIDENTIAL".
 As explained above, the applicant must submit a separate annex with the non-confidential version of any submissions identifying the confidential information and giving reasons why the information should be treated as confidential. - 4.31 CCCS cautions against blanket or overly wide confidentiality claims.
 Confidentiality should only be claimed over information that can reasonably be considered to be commercially sensitive or relating to the personal affairs of an individual.
-Section 89(6)(b) of the Act and regulation 2 of the Competition (Notification) Regulations 2007 provide that confidential information means (a) commercial information the disclosure of which would, or might, in the opinion of CCCS, significantly harm the legitimate business interests of the undertaking to which it relates; (b) information relating to the private affairs of an individual the disclosure of which would, or might, in the opinion of CCCS, significantly harm the individual's interests; or (c) information the disclosure of which would, in the opinion of CCCS, be contrary to the public interest.
+Section 89(6)(b) of the Act and regulation 2 of the Competition (Notification) Regulations 2007 provide that confidential information means (a) commercial information the disclosure of which would, or might, in the opinion of CCCS, significantly harm the legitimate business interests of the undertaking to which it relates; (b) information relating to the private affairs of an individual the disclosure of which would, or might, in the opinion of CCCS, significantly harm the legitimate business interests of the undertaking to which it relates; (b) information relating to the private affairs of an individual the disclosure of which would, or might, in the opinion of CCCS, significantly harm the individual's interests; or (c) information the disclosure of which would, in the opinion of CCCS, be contrary to the public interest.
 The following classes of information are not generally considered to be confidential by CCCS: - Information that relates to the business of any of the merger parties but is not commercially sensitive in the sense that disclosure would cause harm to the business; - Information that reflects the merger parties' views of how the competitive effects of the merger could be analysed.
-This type of information can be produced by any reasonably well informed market participants, trade analysts or legal/economic advisors; or - Information that is general knowledge within the industry, or is likely to be readily ascertainable by any reasonably diligent market participant or trade analyst. - 4.32 Where CCCS considers that the confidentiality claims made in respect of Form M1, Form M2 or any other submission are excessive or unreasonable, it may stop the clock until such time as the applicant files a non-confidential version that meets CCCS's requirements. - 4.33 It is CCCS's policy to keep confidential those aspects of applicants' submissions in respect of which legitimate confidentiality claims have been made.
-In exceptional circumstances it may be necessary to disclose confidential
+This type of information can be produced by any reasonably well informed market participants, trade analysts or legal/economic advisors; or

-27 For example, if a document accompanying Forms M1 or M2 contains the statement "the turnover of the applicant is 1 billion dollars" and the turnover figure is confidential, the confidential portion should be blanked out from the non-confidential version of the document and square brackets containing the word "CONFIDENTIAL" inserted in the blanked out portion.
+&lt;sup>27 For example, if a document accompanying Forms M1 or M2 contains the statement "the turnover of the applicant is 1 billion dollars" and the turnover figure is confidential, the confidential portion should be blanked out from the non-confidential version of the document and square brackets containing the word "CONFIDENTIAL" inserted in the blanked out portion.
 The non-confidential version of the document will therefore read: "the turnover of the applicant is [CONFIDENTIAL] dollars".